GrammaticalFramework/gf-ud/README.md

 2	loves	_	VERB	_	_	0	root	_	_
 3	Mary	_	PROPN	_	_	2	obj	_	_
 ```
-Parsing POS tagged text, which can first be extracted from CoNLLU (ignoring the head and deprel fields):
+`extract-pos-words`: Parsing POS tagged text, which can first be extracted from CoNLLU (ignoring the head and deprel fields):
 ```
 $ cat test.conllu | gfud extract-pos-words
 the:<DET> cat:<NOUN>